 You can also get a bit more clinical by utilizing the same guidelines practicing physicians and psychiatrists use to diagnose a substance use disorder.
 These guidelines are part of the Diagnostic and Statistical Manual of Mental Disorders (DSM) and consist of 11 distinct scenarios.
 If you’ve experienced at least two of them in the past 12-months, you’re likely suffering from a substance use disorder and should seek professional help.

-And finally, you can also reach out to Northpoint Evergreen Bellevue for a free phone assessment.
+And finally, you can also reach out to Northpoint the Evergreen for a free phone assessment.
 It’s 100% confidential, takes only about 20 to 30 minutes, and will provide you with the guidance you need to determine if you have a substance use disorder and to evaluate what kind of treatment suits your unique situation.

 No matter what option you choose though, the most important step of your recovery is choosing to get help.
 And it will likely end up being the best decision you’ve ever made.